Hog Hunting Americus

 Photo: Momma Down @PigProblem

 The first night started off with some action.
 A Lone Sow and her litter of Piglets made the mistake of stepping into the Hunters’ sights.
-The team quickly took down the mother, but the Piglets, small and fast, scattered into the brush.
-Shots were fired, but those little ones proved tough to hit.
-While none of them dropped, the night was far from uneventful.
+The team quickly got the mother, but the Piglets, small and fast, scattered into the brush.
+Shots were fired, but those little ones proved tough.
+The night was far from uneventful.

 Night 2: